PRODUCT DESIGN

 In the moments when people are experiencing the pain points of busy lifestyles or meal monotony, the idea of sharing food with neighbors has crossed the minds of the participants, but they don't act on it.
 People don't feel that they know others well enough in their community to initiate an offer to share food with them.

-→ How might we support people who intend to have meals at home but have busy schedules that keep them away, leading to throwing out food?
+→ HMW support people who intend to have meals at home but have busy schedules that keep them away, leading to throwing out food?

 Meet Annie & Zack